cmdupuis3/EDGI_PCA/README.md

 are included; one should be able to copy it as "Makefile" and run "make build" to build the edgi executable.
 Run "make help" to show build instructions.
 Some library paths in each makefile will need to be set by the user, and have been gathered at the top.

-A GCC/OpenBLAS configuration is also in the works and should be available soon.

 ## Usage:
     edgi <options>